imperva/terraform-provider-incapsula/website/docs/r/resource_ato_site_allowlist.html.markdown

 The following arguments are supported:

 * `account_id` - (Optional) Numeric identifier of the account to operate on.
-This is required only if the site belongs to the sub account associated with the api key and the apip ID
+This is required only if the site belongs to the sub account associated with the api key and the api ID
 * `site_id` - (Required) Numeric identifier of the site to operate on.
 * `allowlist` - (Required) Array of AllowlistItem which consists of
   - ip : string. example: 192.10.20.0 IP address to exclude.
 This will be either an IPv4 (e.g. 50.3.183.2) or normalized IPv6 representation (e.g. 2001:db8:0:0:1:0:0:1).